 Danish Wedding Cookies

 - Preheat the oven to 400°F. Cream butter, half the powdered sugar and vanilla with a hand mixer until lighter in colour and fluffy; about one minute.

-- Add a large sieve over the bowl and add half of the powdered sugar flour and salt.
+- Add a large sieve over the bowl and add a half cup of the powdered sugar, flour and salt.
 Use a spoon to mix the dry ingredients through the sieve into the butter mixture below.

 - Add the pecans and mix until blended evenly.

 - Roll a heaping teaspoon of the dough into a ball and place on a non-stick cookie sheet or cookie sheet lined with parchment paper.
 Bake for 8-10 minutes.
 Do not brown.